opengeostat/pygslib/doc/source/Tutorial.rst

 The block model definition is stored in the members ``nx, ny, nz, xorg, yorg, zorg, dx, dy, dz``.
-The origin ``xorg, yorg, zorg`` refers to the lower left corner of the lower left block (not the centroid), like in Datamine Studio ®.
+The origin ``xorg, yorg, zorg`` refers to the lower left corner of the lower left block (not the centroid), like in Datamine Studio.

 .. code:: python